 Easy Language Exchange is also another good one that you can check out.

 Another, My Language Exchange, allows you to browse by location or target language.
 You can chat by voice, text, or email, and there are lesson plans available if you need them.
 For voice or text sessions, the first half of the period is in one language and the second half in the other.

 What about a Language Exchange on your Phone?

 If you would rather use your phone than your computer to study with a language partner, there are apps for that!
 Tandem has over 1,000,000 users and 15 million monthly chats.
-There are lots of active users at this site.
+It has lots of active users on this site.